orbcode/orbuculum/README.md

 Generally speaking, you will need to configure the target device to output SWD or parallel data.
 You can either do that through program code, or through magic incantations in gdb.
 The gdb approach is more flexible and the program code version is grandfathered.
-It's in the support directory if you want it.
+It's in the support directory if you want it...but I would advice you take the gdb script and turn it into code manually, that is maintained and the code in the support directory will eventually rust...only use it for guidance.

 In the support directory you will find a script `gdbtrace.init` which contains a set of setup macros for the SWO functionality.
 Full details of how to set up these